Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 - Work without internet connection
 - Faster performance
 - Unlimited file storage (not limited by browser)
-- System tray icon for quick access

 **Multiple windows:**
 - Press **Ctrl+N** to open an empty new window
 - Use **Open in new window** from the My Files page to open files in a separate window
-- New windows share the same login, files, and bundled backend
-- Available on Windows and macOS only (not Linux)

 ### Software Updates